For the latest medical advice, guidance and advice visit NHS.uk/Coronavirus.

 For UK nationals abroad in need of help or assistance from the Foreign Office you can call (+44) 207 008 1500.
 If you require consular assistance, you can contact your nearest British embassy, high commission, or consulate.

-The two most important messages are that it remains vital to wash our hands thoroughly and that we will get through this if we look out for each other and commit wholeheartedly to a full national effort.
+We will get through this if we look out for each other and commit wholeheartedly to a full national effort.